kailash-manasarovar/statement/docs/crimes/protagonists/vidal-sastre.md

 - I was working for Lorraine Blackbourn at the time, and this Mark looked a lot like her husband who she hadn't yet left.
 - I remember seeing this man numerous times at the conservatory during the switcheroo scam, including but not limited to the following examples:

     - He was the man involved in [poisoning me by overdose](../../timeline/2023/january.md#serious-poisoning-at-chamber-music-class) with the doctor who had a class scheduled before ours, but only came twice.
-[Number 3](#3-a-dashing-heathcliff-sort-good-looking-younger-man-with-lots-of-black-hair) was also at this class.
+Numbers [2](#2-the-brother-of-the-mercadona-check-out-woman) and [3](#3-a-dashing-heathcliff-sort-good-looking-younger-man-with-lots-of-black-hair) were also at this class.
-    - He was the man who went came back with copied music sheets from Gloria every class.
-I believe [number 3.](#3-a-dashing-heathcliff-sort-good-looking-younger-man-with-lots-of-black-hair) went off for them initially.
+    - He was the man who returned with copied music sheets from Gloria every class, right after number [2](#2-the-brother-of-the-mercadona-check-out-woman) or [3](#3-a-dashing-heathcliff-sort-good-looking-younger-man-with-lots-of-black-hair) had left the classroom to do the copying initially.
     - He [handed me his phone](../../timeline/2023/march.md#the-trumpet-teacher-hands-me-his-phone) in a weird manner..
     - He was the man who [was angry at me](../../timeline/2023/april.md#back-in-chamber-music-class) after I followed the `@jctot19` account, and could not look me in the eye when I stared at him.
-    - He presided, along with [Bruno](#4-a-man-called-bruno-with-at-least-one-son-called-bruno) and [number 2.](#2-the-brother-of-the-mercadona-check-out-woman), at the [May 2023 concert](../../timeline/2023/may.md#chamber-music-concert) along with the three children in attendance.
+    - He presided, along with [Bruno](#4-a-man-called-bruno-with-at-least-one-son-called-bruno) and [number 2](#2-the-brother-of-the-mercadona-check-out-woman), at the [May 2023 concert](../../timeline/2023/may.md#chamber-music-concert) along with the three children in attendance.
     - He was the man who led my *funeral* on [12th June 2023](../../timeline/2023/june.md#monday-12th-june-2023).

 #### 2. The brother of the Mercadona check out woman